WDD 231: Web Frontend Development I

 9. If it all checks out, note that the data returns a single property, an array of objects named "prophets".

 10. Comment out the console line and call a function named "displayProphets" and include the "data.prophets" argument.
-Why do we send data.prophets versus just the data variable?
+Why do you send data.prophets versus just the data variable?
 The displayProphets() function expects an array parameter.

 Check Your Understanding – Example